 Similarly, Florida doesn’t offer home inspector license reciprocity to any states, but does offer license transfer by endorsement to those who qualify.
 These are the requirements:

 Running a small business takes a lot of effort.
-Between researching local licensing requirements and managing a team of employees, you have enough on your plate.
+Between researching local licensing requirements and managing a team of employees who might need FL workers' comp, you have enough on your plate.
 No matter what type of business you’re transferring to Florida, we can help.

 The Simply Business® team helps small business owners in all 50 states to find insurance solutions that fit their unique needs.
 Business insurance can help protect your business as well as meet local guidelines.
 Whether you’re looking for workers’ compensation or general liability, Simply Business has got you covered.
 Start your free online quote today and we’ll take it from there.